Jutho/TensorKit.jl/docs/src/man/sectors.md

 `length(values(I))`.
 This is used to efficiently represent `GradedSpace` objects for this type of sector, as discussed in the next section on [Graded spaces](@ref ss_rep).
-Note that `findindex` acts similar to `Base.indexin`, but with the order of the arguments reversed (so that is more similar to `getindex`), and returns an `Int` rather than an `Array{0,Union{Int,Nothing}}`.
+Note that `findindex` acts similar to `Base.indexin`, but with the order of the arguments reversed (so that it is more similar to `getindex`), and returns an `Int` rather than an `Array{0,Union{Int,Nothing}}`.

 It is useful to distinguish between three cases with respect to the fusion rules.
 For irreps